brightbox/docs.brightbox.com/content/guides/cli/firewall.md

 section: Guides
 ---

-The Brightbox Cloud Firewall let's you easily control access to, from and between your Cloud Servers.
+The Brightbox Cloud Firewall provides a highly-configurable facility to control access to, from and between your Cloud Servers.
 Rather than laboriously writing rules for every one of your Cloud Servers, you define rules for your [Server Groups](/guides/cli/server-groups/).
 Then, whenever you add servers to the groups, all the rules are applied to all the relevant servers automatically.

 Let's set up firewalling for an example web cluster.
 We have two web servers and two database servers.